gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 # Using Docker Images

 GitLab CI can use [Docker Engine](https://www.docker.com/) to build projects.

 Docker is an open-source project that allows to use predefined images to run applications in independent "containers" that are run within a single Linux instance.
-[Docker Hub](https://registry.hub.docker.com/) have rich database of  built images that can be used to build applications.
+[Docker Hub][hub] has a rich database of prebuilt images that can be used to test and build your applications.

-Docker when used with GitLab CI runs each build in separate and isolated container using predefined image and always from scratch.
+Docker, when used with GitLab CI, runs each build in a separate and isolated container using the predefined image that is set up in `.gitlab-ci.yml`.
+The container is always euphemeral which means you get only one container per build.

-It makes it easier to have simple and reproducible build environment that can also be run on your workstation.
-This allows you to test all commands from your shell, rather than having to test them on a CI server.
+This makes it easier to have a simple and reproducible build environment that can also run on your workstation.
+The added benefit is that you can test all the commands that we will explore later from your shell, rather than having to test them on a CI server.

-### Register Docker runner
+### Register docker runner

-To use GitLab Runner with Docker you need to register new runner to use `docker` executor:
+To use GitLab Runner with docker you need to register a new runner to use the `docker` executor:

 ```bash
 gitlab-ci-multi-runner register \